Pietro Erardi

 Fra Pietro Erardi (1644–1727) was a Maltese chaplain and painter.
-He was a cleric and became a chaplain of obedience of the Order of St. John in 1669.
-He joined the Wignacourt College in Rabat in 1683 and remained there until his death.
+He was a cleric and became a chaplain of obedience of the Order of St. John in 1669, and joined the Wignacourt College in Rabat in 1683 and remained there until his death.

 Erardi came from a family of painters, being the brother of Stefano Erardi and the uncle of Alessio Erardi, and he owned a significant collection of artworks.
 He was himself a minor artist, and he painted a large work depicting St. Paul's Shipwreck for the parish church dedicated to that saint in Rabat.
 He donated some of his works to the Wignacourt College.